Yes, Shih Tzus do shed, but because they have hair rather than traditional fur, the Shih Tzu shedding pattern is more like human hair than canine fur!

 - Shedding much less year-round and going through two “blowout” sheds during spring and fall (like the Labrador.)

-The Shih Tzu does not fit neatly into either of these categories, and the reason is all down to that long silky coat.
+The Shih Tzus do not fit neatly into either of these categories, and the reason is all down to that long silky coat.

-People often say that the Shih Tzu has hair rather than fur because of the length and appearance of the Shih Tzu coat.
+People often say that Shih Tzus have hair rather than fur because of the length and appearance of the their coat.

 Shih Tzu Shedding